Preservation Resource, Inc.

 Preservation Resource, Inc. was incorporated in Florida in 2000, merging a historic preservation design and consulting firm with a construction company specializing in historic building renovations.
-The result is a full-service historic preservation consulting company with unmatched expertise in the research and sympathetic planning for the rehabilitation, restoration and related new construction for historic Florida buildings.
+The result is a full-service historic preservation consulting company with expertise in the research and sympathetic planning for the rehabilitation, restoration and related new construction for historic Florida buildings.
 The company prides itself on its comprehensive knowledge of typical construction types, styles and materials common to Florida, as well as accepted preservation theory and practice.
 The company has been fortunate to participate in a variety of project types from initial planning through construction.
 Clients have included the Florida Department of Transportation, South Florida Water Management District, Federal Highway Administration, Dept. of Veterans Affairs, various municipalities, engineering firms, cultural management companies and numerous private clients.

 In 2006, Preservation Resource, Inc. refocused its operations to include a custom line of accessory buildings designed to complement historic homes, called Historic Shed, which officially launched in 2008.
 This line has grown to include residential infill housing in addition to garden sheds, garages and accessory dwelling units as well as infill housing for historic neighborhoods.
 Focusing on traditional design and materials, the units seamlessly blend into historic neighborhoods.

 Preservation Resource, Inc. is conveniently located in Hernando County, the geographic center of Florida, making projects throughout the state easily accessible.
 We have worked on a variety of project types and keep informed of preservation standards and programs throughout Florida and the country, as well as Florida Building Codes.
 We are a small company, which guarantees direct, personal service for all projects.
 We have developed a reputation for providing quality service with a passion for preservation.

-Preservation Resource, Inc. is a licensed Florida Building Contractor.
+Preservation Resource, Inc. is a licensed and insured Florida Building Contractor.
 The lead staff also meets the minimum criteria as set forth in the Secretary of the Interior’s Standards and Guidelines for Archaeology and Historic Preservation (48 CFR 44716).